theHorseman123/VPN-Project/README.md

 ### Proxy:

-The proxy users an implementation of the protocol Socks5 which is a secure protocol that supports proxying of packets.
+The proxy uses an implementation of the protocol Socks5 which is a secure protocol that supports proxying of packets.

 ### Client: